srinidhiPY/SSL_CR_Histo/README.md

 ### Acknowledgements
 - This work was funded by Canadian Cancer Society and Canadian Institutes of Health Research (CIHR).
 It was also enabled in part by support provided by Compute Canada (www.computecanada.ca).

 - RSP (Version 2) pretraining code with Randaugment technique has been inspired by "Tailoring automated data augmentation to H&E-stained histopathology", MIDL 2021 (https://github.com/DIAGNijmegen/pathology-he-auto-augment).
 Please, do cite this paper if you use this code.

 ### Questions or Comments
 Please direct any questions or comments to me; I am happy to help in any way I can.
-You can email me directly at chetan.srinidhi@utoronto.ca.
+You can email me directly at srinidhipy@gmail.com.